apereo/cas/developer/Contributor-Guidelines.md

 # Contributor Guidelines

+## First

+We want to start off by saying thank you for using CAS.
+This project is a labor of love, and we appreciate all of the users that catch bugs, make performance improvements, and help with documentation.
+Every contribution is meaningful, so thank you for participating.
+That being said, here are a few guidelines that we ask you to follow so we can successfully address your patch.

 ## Getting Started

 All CAS contributions SHOULD be made via GitHub pull request, which requires that contributions are offered from